New room openings coming soon at Chartwell...

 In September 2016 our Keep Churchill at Chartwell appeal was launched with the aim of raising £7.1 million to secure many of Churchill's belongings for the nation.
 In addition to securing objects in the collection, money raised from the appeal will also enable new rooms and spaces to be opened by 2020.
 These spaces include...

 Why do we need to fundraise to open these new spaces?

 The ‘new’ rooms are all different and require different levels of conservation and redecoration.
 Part of the fundraising money will help us to conserve, prepare and dress these rooms for public viewing and develop appropriate interpretation for each space.

 We want to use new technologies, audio, news footage, and oral recordings of staff as well as Churchill himself to bring new life to the stories and interpretation.
-We will research and recreate the Secretaries room as it was in the 1950s based on our archive photographs of that time and also refresh the Churchill story in his studio through new interpretation to tell his passion for painting.

 Why have these rooms not been opened to visitors before?

 The rooms currently open to the public were chosen in the 1960s by the Churchill family and the National Trust.
 They reflected the interest of the time, with the focus being on those family rooms used by Sir Winston and Lady Churchill.

 Churchill’s bedroom and bathroom were closed off on the wishes of the Churchill family due to the personal nature of the spaces.
 However, towards the end of her life Lady Soames, Churchill’s youngest daughter who passed away in 2014, felt that times had changed and these spaces could now be enjoyed by visitors.